 Water damage often leads to mold or mildew—which can cause health problems like allergies, rhinitis, asthma, or more serious, life-threatening concerns.

-Sure, the growth of toxic black mold is rare, but chances are, you’d rather avoid putting you and your family at risk.
+Sure, the growth of toxic black mold is rare, but chances are, you’d rather avoid putting you your family at risk.

-Should you be experiencing leaks, it’s a good idea to at least consult with a roof replacement service professional, to develop a path forward.
+Should you be experiencing leaks, it’s a good idea to at least consult with a roof replacement professional, to develop a path forward.
 You’ll definitely want a safe, leak-free roof come winter.

 7. Your Roof Is Old